zlatinb/muwire/README.md

 ## Translations
 If you want to help translate MuWire, instructions are on the wiki [Translate] page.

+## Creating your own MuWire network
+If you want to create your own MuWire network instructions are on the [Wiki].

 ## Related Projects
 ### MuWire Tracker Daemon
 The MuWire Tracker Daemon (or mwtrackerd for short) is a project to bring functionality similar to BitTorrent tracking to MuWire.
 For more info see the [Tracker] page.